College Admission Use of National Test Scores H.B. 20-1407

 How do I let the colleges and universities I am applying to know whether I will be submitting my SAT or ACT scores or not?

-Colorado colleges and universities are working on this.
-Visit the freshman admission web page for the colleges and universities you are interested in applying to for specific instructions.
+Visit the first-time freshman admission web page for the colleges and universities you are interested in applying to for specific instructions.

 Which colleges and universities does this impact?

-All state four-year colleges and universities in Colorado will be test optional:
+All state four-year colleges and universities in Colorado are "test-optional" for the class of 2021:

 - Adams State University